launchdarkly/terraform-provider-launchdarkly/docs/resources/feature_flag.md

 Provides a LaunchDarkly feature flag resource.

 This resource allows you to create and manage feature flags within your LaunchDarkly organization.

+-> **Note:** This resource is for global-level feature flag configuration.
+Unexpected behavior may result if your environment-level configurations are not also managed from Terraform.

 ## Example Usage